The best known noble tree of Canary Islands is Drago Milenario – the largest and oldest existing Canary Islands dragon tree (Dracaena draco).

 These are not typical trees.
-The growth of dragon trees starts with single stem.
+The growth of dragon trees starts with a single stem.
 When it is some 10 – 15 years old, there start growing branches from its end, and after the next 10 – 15 years there again start growing new branches from the end of each older branch.
-Thus develops specific, unusual crown, characteristic only to dragon trees.
+Thus develops a specific, unusual crown, characteristic only to dragon trees.

-Some hundreds of Canary Islands dragon trees still grow in Canary Islands, one or two – in Madeira.
+Some hundreds of Canary Islands dragon trees still grow in the Canary Islands, one or two – in Madeira.
 Many were rather recently discovered in Morocco.

 The largest dragon tree

 Drago Milenario of Icod currently is the largest and oldest dragon tree.
 Circumference of the trunk at the base is some 20 m, at the height of 1.3 m – 17.4 m.
 Height of tree is approximately 16.4 m, it has some 300 main branches.